Transmigration program

 The transmigration program (transmigrasi, from Dutch, transmigratie) was an initiative of the Dutch colonial government and later continued by the Indonesian government to move landless people from densely populated areas of Indonesia to less populous areas of the country.
-This involved moving people permanently from the island of Java, but also to a lesser extent from Bali and Madura to less densely populated areas including Kalimantan, Sumatra, Sulawesi, Maluku and Papua.
+This involved moving people permanently from the island of Java, but also to a lesser extent from Bali, Lombok and Madura to less densely populated areas including Kalimantan, Sumatra, Sulawesi, Maluku and Papua.
 The program is currently coordinated by Ministry of Transmigration.

 The stated purpose of this program was to reduce the considerable poverty and overpopulation on Java, to provide opportunities for hard-working poor people, and to provide a workforce to utilize better the natural resources of the outer islands.
 The program, however, has been controversial as fears from native populations of "Javanization" and "Islamization" have strengthened separatist movements and communal violence.
 The incomers are mostly Madurese and Javanese but also from other populated areas such as Hindu Balinese.